iolmstead23/robots-zombies-ghosts/README.md

 ## Developer Branch Overview

-This feature branch implements a robust hexagonal grid-based navigation system for a 2D isometric robot shooter built in Godot 4.5.
-The primary objective is to replace the existing linear pathfinding system with a comprehensive hex-grid solution that provides improved spatial navigation and clearer movement mechanics for robotic units.
+This feature branch implements a robust hexagonal grid-based navigation system for a 2D isometric agent shooter built in Godot 4.5.
+The primary objective is to replace the existing linear pathfinding system with a comprehensive hex-grid solution that provides improved spatial navigation and clearer movement mechanics for agent units.

 ## Core Architecture